 Toxicities of haloperidol include sedation, dystonic reactions, akathisia, occasional hypotension, and cardiac conduction defects.

-Although lorazepam and other benzodiazepines are potent anxiolytic agents that can be useful additions to antiemetic therapy, they should not be used as single agents for chemotherapy-induced emesis.
-Lorazepam has been shown to achieve a high degree of patient acceptance and subjective benefit but only minor objective antiemetic activity.
-However, the anxiolytic properties of benzodiazepines may be particularly useful in the treatment of anticipatory nausea and vomiting.
+Lorazepam is an antianxiety agent and is not considered an antiemetic.
+Lorazepam and other benzodiazepines are potent anxiolytic agents that can be useful additions to antiemetic therapy.
+They should not be used as single agents for chemotherapy-induced emesis.
+Lorazepam has been shown to achieve a high degree of patient acceptance and subjective benefit.
+The anxiolytic properties of benzodiazepines may be particularly useful in the treatment of anticipatory nausea and vomiting.

 Lorazepam is usually given in doses of 0.5 to 1.5 mg/m2 intravenously or 0.5 to 2 mg orally.
 These doses, especially the higher intravenous doses, can be associated with marked sedation lasting for several hours.

 Many trials have tested the antiemetic effects of dronabinol (delta-9-tetrahydrocannabinol), a component of marijuana.
 Dronabinol has modest antiemetic activity, similar to that seen with oral prochlorperazine, but it may have a greater effect against nausea.

 Semisynthetic cannabinoids such as nabilone have been tested but appear to have no clear advantage over dronabinol.
 The modest antiemetic activity and significant toxicity of cannabinoids make them a relatively poor choice for the control of chemotherapy-related emesis.

 Dronabinol has been tried in many doses and schedules.
 The most useful doses have ranged from 5 to 10 mg/m2 orally every 3 to 4 hours.
 The usual dose of nabilone is 1 to 2 mg orally twice daily.